-As required by FIPS 140-2, there are two main roles in the security appliance that operators may assume: a Crypto Officer role and User role.
-The security appliance supports role-based authentication, and the respective services for each role are described in the "Crypto Officer Services" section on page 7, and the "User Services" section on page 7.
+As required by FIPS 140-2, there are two main roles in the security appliances that operators may assume: a Crypto Officer role and User role.
+The security appliances support role-based authentication, and the respective services for each role are described in the "Crypto Officer Services" section on page 7, and the "User Services" section on page 7.